-The Cooperative Baptist Fellowship, most generously defined, is a community of nearly 1,400 congregations, 19 state and regional organizations, gifted and called field personnel serving in 19 countries, Together for Hope staff serving our nation’s poorest counties, more than 800 endorsed chaplains and pastoral counselors, impactful partner ministries and supportive ministry networks that exist to offer a shared witness to Jesus Christ and seek to more faithfully participate in God’s mission in our communities and around the world.
-Congregations are at the center of our Fellowship’s life, because congregations are central to Christ’s mission.
+We are a community of nearly 1,400 congregations, 19 state and regional organizations, personnel serving in 20 countries and regions, Together for Hope staff serving our nation’s poorest counties, more than 800 endorsed chaplains and pastoral counselors, impactful partner ministries and supportive ministry networks that exist to offer a shared witness to Jesus Christ and seek to more faithfully participate in God’s mission in our communities and around the world.

-CBF Global exists both to provide direct ministries and also to support the thriving of the entire CBF community.
-Our budget for the fiscal year that began October 1 provides funding for collaborative ministries that we share across the larger Fellowship community.
+CBF Global exists both to provide direct ministries, and also to support the thriving of the entire CBF community.
+Our budget for the fiscal year that will begin October 1 provides funding for collaborative ministries that we share across the larger Fellowship community.

-In this report, we will share more details regarding the new CBF Global budget.
+In this report, we will share more details regarding the new CBF Global proposed budget.

-The new budget for CBF Global anticipates total revenue between October 1, 2020, and September 30, 2021, of $14,723,483.
+The proposed budget for CBF Global anticipates total revenue between October 1, 2021, and September 30, 2022, of $14,595,606.
 That revenue will come in several undesignated and designated forms:

-- Unrestricted contributions to CBF Ministry and Mission from congregations and individuals
+- Unrestricted contributions to CBF Ministries and Mission from congregations and individuals

 - Gifts to the Offering for Global Missions from congregations and individuals

 - Designated gifts to field personnel for programming use from Encourager Churches, partners and individuals